-Minute Taking involves the production of a brief and accurate summary of a meeting.
-Minute taking services are used by government departments, private companies, clubs and community associations to record key decisions and actions that participants have agreed to.
+Professional Minute Taking Services involves the production of a brief and accurate summary of a meeting.
+Minutes are used by government departments, private companies, clubs, and community associations, to record key decisions and actions that participants have agreed to.

 - Who attended,

 - What was agreed (decisions), and